 We take the morning express train from Delhi for our four hour journey north to Kalka.
 Our train reservations are in ‘chair-class’ carriages, with comfortable seating, air-conditioning and large windows.
 At Kalka we change trains onto the Shimla narrow-gauge ‘toy’ train for the last part of our journey.
 Although the carriages are smaller and not air-conditioned, the compensation is the increasingly spectacular scenery en-route.
 Inaugurated by Viceroy Lord Curzon back in 1903, this amazing railway encounters no less than 800 bridges and 102 tunnels on its 96 kilometre journey to Shimla.
 A packed lunch is included today.

-We arrive in Shimla’s small station in the late afternoon from where we are transferred straight to the town’s haven of luxury, the Oberoi Cecil Hotel, where we stay for three nights, bed and breakfast.
+We arrive in Shimla’s small station in the late afternoon from where we are transferred straight to the town’s haven of luxury, the five-star Oberoi Cecil Hotel, where we stay for three nights, bed and breakfast.
 With its Burmese teak floors, magnificent atrium lobby, its excellent restaurant, indoor pool and Asian Spa, this is one of India’s best-known hotels.
 All the spacious rooms are air-conditioned, beautifully furnished and have views of the surrounding teak forests.